matovu-farid/My-Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # My-Portfolio
+## Description
 This is My personal portfolio.
-It describes my work as software developer.
+It describes my work as software developer including projects and technologies used as well their as screenshots.

 ![screenshot](./assets/project_screenshot.png)